sterlingdeng/job_runner/docs/design.md

 3. Check if the User has admin role
 4. Check if the jobID exists -> exit and returns grpc error code NotFound if jobID is not found
 5. Run os.Process.Kill() to kill the process
+6. Clean up Cgroup resources
-6. Return exit code and message after process is killed.
+7. Return exit code and message after process is killed.
 An error otherwise.

 #### Cgroup teardown